How To Use the Data Explorer

 - On the Data Explorer detail page, select a context area – Instances, Environments, Gateways, or Apps – for which you want to view data.

-When you access the Data Explorer from other areas of the browser interface, the context is intuited.
+When you access the Data Explorer from other areas of the browser interface, the context is already defined.
 So, for example, if you select Data Explorer from within the Instances module (Infrastructure > Instances > Data Explorer), the data for your instances is displayed.
 When you switch between contexts, the metrics options, such as

 system.load.5, are updated.